CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

                             })
                             .onErrorResumeNext(
                                     e -> {
-                                        // if the database doesn't already exists
-                                        // readDatabase() will result in 404 error if (e instanceof DocumentClientException) {
+                                        if (e instanceof DocumentClientException) {
                                             DocumentClientException de = (DocumentClientException) e;
-                                            // if database
                                             if (de.getStatusCode() == 404) {
-                                                // if the database doesn't exist, create it.
                                                 System.out.println("database " + databaseName + " doesn't existed,"
                                                         + " creating it...");
                                                 Database dbDefinition = new Database();
                                                 dbDefinition.setId(databaseName);
                                                 return client.createDatabase(dbDefinition, null);
                                             }
                                         }

-                                        // some unexpected failure in reading database happened.
-                                        // pass the error up.
                                         System.err.println("Reading database " + databaseName + " failed.");
                                         return Observable.error(e);
                                     });

-            // wait for completion,
-            // as waiting for completion is a blocking call try to
-            // provide your own scheduler to avoid stealing netty io threads. databaseExistenceObs.toCompletable().await();
+            databaseExistenceObs.toCompletable().await();
             System.out.println("Checking database " + databaseName + " completed!\n");
         }